newtonEMC2/good-engineering-practices/next-learning/next16-rendering-flow.md

 Next.js figures out which components belong to this route:

 * **Server Components**
   Default type.
-No `"use client"` at the top.
+No "use client" at the top.

 * **Client Components**
-  Must start with `"use client"`.
+  Must start with "use client".
 These require browser-side JavaScript.

 Next.js builds the full layout hierarchy: